maeve/dotfiles/README.md

 yadm bootstrap
 ```

-6. Export any environment variables containing sensitive credentials in
+6. Edit `~/.zshenv.local` to add environment variables with sensitive credentials.
-`~/.zshenv.local`.

 7. Restart your shell.